Cannabis Made Clear

 Cannabis can be consumed in many ways, each with its own pros and cons.
 Discover how ingesting cannabis affects the way it works in your body.

-Ingestible cannabis products are ever-evolving, but generally speaking, this method of consuming cannabis affects your body differently from other methods.
-Before you try the latest beverage or soft chew, learn about how cannabinoids are absorbed into your bloodstream, the timing of effects and ways to minimize your risks.
+Ingestible cannabis products are ever-evolving, but this method of consuming cannabis typically affects your body differently from others, including inhalation and topical application.
+Before you try the latest infused beverage or cannabis gummy, learn about how cannabinoids are absorbed into your bloodstream, the timing of effects and ways to minimize your risks.

 Download Accessible PDF